Stephanie Zúñiga

-Stephanie Marie Zúniga- Herrera (born 30 September 1996) is a US-born Salvadoran footballer who plays as a midfielder for Brazilian club Cruzeiro EC and the El Salvador women's national team.
+Stephanie Marie Zúniga Herrera (born 30 September 1996) is a footballer who plays as a defensive midfielder.
+Born in the United States, she plays for the El Salvador women's national team.

 Early life

 Zúñiga was born in San Francisco, California and raised in Pinole, California.

 High school and college career

 Zúniga has attended Bishop O’Dowd High School in Oakland, California and the University of Colorado in Boulder, Colorado.

 Club career

 On 23 January 2021, Zúñiga signed with Cruzeiro EC in Brazil.

 International career

 Zúñiga made her senior debut for El Salvador on 8 April 2021.